-- m.
-Further, in terms of section 112A of the ITA, the aforesaid long-term capital gains arising on transfer of a long-term capital asset being an equity share in a company or a unit of an equity oriented fund or a unit of a business trust shall be taxed at the rate of 10% (plus applicable surcharge and Health and Education cess) if the total long-term capital gains in a year exceeds one lakh rupees and the STT has been paid as follows - i.
+- k.
+Further, in terms of section 112A of the ITA, the long-term capital gains arising on transfer of a long-term capital asset being an equity share in a company or a unit of an equity oriented fund or a unit of a business trust shall be taxed at the rate of 10% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and at a rate of 12.5% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024 if the total long-term capital gains in a year exceeds one lakh twenty-five thousand rupees and the STT has been paid as follows - i.
 In a case where the long-term capital asset is in the nature of an equity share in a company, STT has been paid on acquisition and transfer of such capital asset [Further the Central Government by notification in the Official Gazette has specified the nature of acquisition in respect of which the said provision shall not apply]; or - ii.
-In a case where the long-term capital asset is in the nature of a unit of an equityoriented fund or a unit of a business trust, STT has been paid on transfer of such capital asset.
+In a case where the long-term capital asset is in the nature of a unit of an equity-oriented fund or a unit of a business trust, STT has been paid on transfer of such capital asset.

-Further, in terms of section 112A(3) of the ITA, the long term capital gains arising on transactions undertaken on a recognized stock exchange located in any International Financial Services Centre, where STT is not paid and the consideration is paid or payable in foreign currency, shall be taxed at the rate of 10% (plus applicable surcharge and cess).
+Further, in terms of section 112A(3) of the ITA, the long term capital gains arising on transactions undertaken on a recognized stock exchange located in any International Financial Services Centre, where STT is not paid and the consideration is paid or payable in foreign currency, shall be taxed at the rate of 10% (plus applicable surcharge and cess) for any transfer which takes place before 23 July 2024 and at a rate of 12.5% plus applicable surcharge and cess for any transfer which takes place on or after 23 July 2024.

-Further, in terms of sub-section 5 and 6 of section 112A, deductions under Chapter VI-and rebate u/s.
+Further, in terms of sub-section 5 and 6 of section 112A, deductions under Chapter VI-A and rebate u/s.
 87A of the ITA shall not be allowed in relation to such income.